gavrilovegor519/bookstore/README.md

-# ReactShop
+# BookStore

-This is demo shop based on React.js as frontend, and Express + MongoDB as backend.
+This is demo book store based on React.js as frontend, and Express + MongoDB as backend.

 ## Available Scripts